-You also can try alternative therapies to relieve GERD symptoms or to ease triggers like stress:
+You also can try other therapies to relieve GERD symptoms or help with triggers like stress:

-Acupuncture is a traditional Chinese medicine therapy for many illnesses.
+- Acupuncture: This traditional Chinese medicine therapy is used for many illnesses.
 An acupuncturist puts very thin needles into your skin at certain places to ease GERD.

 - Relaxation: Stress and anxiety can trigger GERD symptoms.
 You might keep your stomach calm with guided imagery to focus on peaceful memories or thoughts, or progressive muscle relaxation that teaches you how to release tension.